sftcd/openssl/esnistuff/haproxy.md

 is on the path to one we do want.

             3. One-TLS: Client <--[TLS]--> :7445 <--[same-TLS]--> :3482

+The three setups above work, it may be a while before we get a working version of...

 The fourth one we'll want (but are far from having) will be where we really have a split-mode ECH, with the same TLS session between client and backend